ipums/hlink/sphinx-docs/link_tasks.md

 ### Overview

-Model Exploration and its household counterpart allow users to evaluate the performance of different types of models and different parameter combinations on training data.
+Evaluate the performance of different types of models and different parameter combinations on training data.
 These tasks are highly configurable and are typically not part of a full linking run.
 Instead, they are usually run ahead of time, and then the best-performing model is chosen and used for the full linking run.